Submissions

 A research article reports the results of original research, and assesses its contribution to the body of knowledge in a given area.

-Literature Review
+Review

-The literature review is a text of a scholarly paper, which includes the current knowledge including substantive findings, as well as theoretical and methodological contributions to a particular topic.
+The review is a text of a scholarly paper, which includes the current knowledge including substantive findings, as well as theoretical and methodological contributions to a particular topic.
 Literature reviews are secondary sources and do not report new or original experimental work.
 Most often associated with academic-oriented literature, such reviews are found in academic journals and are not to be confused with book reviews that may also appear in the same publication.

 Short Communication